Amer-Alic/Programming-Education-2023/README.md

 # Programming Education Report

-Programming education sessions were conducted from 11/11/2023 and concluded on 23/01/2024 at the INPUT Youth Center, spearheaded by Amer Alic.
+Programming education sessions were conducted from 11/11/2023 and concluded on 23/01/2024 at the INPUT Youth Center, led by Amer Alic.

 ## Objectives: